Aug 20-29, 2021 “Whales, Wildlife, Wine, and the Western Cape” Small Group!

 Our Glorious AFS Itinerary

-Aug 19 or 20 – Depart USA to Cape Town or go a day early.
-All details to come in AFS Trip Tips.
+Aug 20 – Depart USA to Cape Town or go a day early.
+See AFS Trip Tips.

 Today land portion begins.